okalangkenneth/majestic-dolphin/content/pages/portfolio/project-4_.md

 #### **Project Purpose and Goal.**

-The purpose of the project will be to create a REST API using MongoDB, Express, and Node
+The purpose of the project will be to;

+*   Create REST API using MongoDB, Express, and Node

+*   Create CRUD operations to interact with the backend database

+*   Create Authentication for the user.

 #### **WebStack and Explanation.**